yuusoft-org/yahtml/README.md

 ### Key Features

-1. **100% Valid YAML**: Every YHTML document is syntactically valid YAML
+1. **100% Valid YAML**: Every YAHTML document is syntactically valid YAML
 2. **HTML Complete**: Can express any HTML structure or element
 3. **Syntactic Conveniences**: Streamlined notation for IDs (#), classes (.), and optional quotes for single-word attributes

 ### Trade-offs and Limitations

-YHTML makes conscious trade-offs:
+YAHTML makes conscious trade-offs:

 **Limitations:**
 1. **Line Length**: Complex elements with many attributes can create long lines
    ```yaml
    - div class="card featured" id="main-card" data-category="premium" style="transform: rotate(45deg); position: relative;": "Content"
    ```
-If you have a lot of long attributes and attribute values, YHTML won't really make sense for you.
+If you have a lot of long attributes and attribute values, YAHTML won't really make sense for you.

 ## Document Structure

 ### Arrays All the Way Down

-In YHTML, **everything is always an array**, starting from the root.
+In YAHTML, **everything is always an array**, starting from the root.
 This consistent structure ensures predictable parsing and allows any element to have children.

 ```yaml
 - element-declaration